singh-as/gather-share-knowledge/leadership.md

 4. Stability - Is team happy with sprint execution

 I believe there is no pre-defined recipe for building a successful team.
-It's an art to identify right person who fits in the team culture, has skills and/or potential to perform the role and responsibilites.
+It's an art to identify right people who fit well in the team culture, have skills and/or potential to perform the role and responsibilites.

+To build a successful team as a leader, we can create an environment of:
+1. Trust
+2. Collaboration
+3. Empathy
+4. Open communication
+5. Equal say